Community Health Outreach Specialist

 Peace Corps Response positions are open to returned Volunteers or U.S. citizens with significant professional and technical experience.

-• Experience in at least one of the following public health areas during PC service or through at least two years of other professional work in a developing country: maternal health, infant and young child health or nutrition, household WASH, malaria control, household-level health outreach, TB/HIV
+• At least two years’ experience in one of the following public health areas during Peace Corps service or through other professional work in a developing country: maternal health, infant and young child health or nutrition, malaria control, household-level health outreach, TB/HIV

 The Peace Corps embraces and leverages the diversity of its volunteers as a reflection of America's diversity.
 Peace Corps Response is committed to reflecting the diversity of the United States in the professionals we send into the field to support the mission of world peace and friendship.
 Applicants with diverse backgrounds are encouraged to apply.

 All Volunteers receive necessary and appropriate health care during service.
 In every post where Volunteers serve abroad, the Peace Corps maintains a health unit staffed by one or more health-care providers, called Peace Corps Medical Officers.
 After a 6-year hiatus, the first groups of Volunteers to return to Kenya will be subject to strict medical clearance requirements in order for staff to fully assess local healthcare resources and infrastructure.
 After arrival in Kenya, Peace Corps provides, and Volunteers are required to have, an annual flu shot, to take daily or weekly medication to prevent malaria, and to receive mandatory immunizations.

 Please visit Peace Corps’ Medical Care During Service page for more information.

 Before you apply, please review Medical Information for Applicants to learn about the clearance process and other health conditions that are difficult to accommodate in Peace Corps service.

 Does this sound like the position for you?